TeemuKoivisto/svelte-prosemirror/README.md

 https://teemukoivisto.github.io/svelte-prosemirror/

-DEPRECATED: I no longer think this is a good approach for generating ProseMirror schemas.
+**DEPRECATED as of 2025**: I no longer think this is a good approach for generating ProseMirror schemas.
 It's just a lot of hassle and the schema is more or less just a serialization target, all the logic would happen in NodeView or decoration either way.
 I have worked on a different approach but it's not public yet.

 ## Long explanation